Rifle’s Lauren Boebert upsets incumbent Scott Tipton in GOP primary for 3rd Congressional District

 Shortly after 9 p.m.
 Tuesday, Tipton’s campaign conceded the race.

-“3rd District Republicans have decided who they want to run against the Democrats this November,” Tipton said in a statement.
+“(Third) District Republicans have decided who they want to run against the Democrats this November,” Tipton said in a statement.
 “I want to congratulate Lauren Boebert and wish her and her supporters well.”

 Boebert will face Diane Mitsch Bush in the Nov.
 3 election.
 Mitsch Bush, a former Routt County commissioner and state representative from Steamboat Springs who lost to Tipton in the 2018 general election, was the winner of the Democratic primary Tuesday over businessman James Iacino of Ridgway.